How many sets should you do per muscle group and week for muscle growth and strength gains?

 - Isn’t known.
 But we will shortly start looking at evidence in search for it.

-How Many Sets Should You Do Per Week?
+How Many Sets Should You Do Per Muscle and Week?

 Let’s start our search from the bottom up.

-One set is better than no set, and if you go from not training at all to doing at least one set per muscle group and workout, the trained muscles will start to grow and become stronger – especially if you repeat the workout 2–3 times per week.
+One set is better than no set.
+If you go from not training at all to doing at least one set per muscle group and workout, the trained muscle will start to grow and become stronger – even more so if you repeat the workout 2–3 times per week.

-A meta-analysis, that is, an analysis that compiles the results from several similar studies, found a dose-response relationship where more sets led to greater muscle growth, up to 10+ sets per week.7
+A meta-analysis of 15 training studies found that more sets led to greater muscle growth, up to 10+ sets per week.5

 How Many Sets Per Week Are Too Many?